rcantini/rcantini.github.io/content/publication/appl-science-2022/index.md

 important events, identify the main topics in a public discussion, or detect the most frequent routes followed by social media users.
-As an example of the countless works in the state-of-the-art on social media analysis, this paper presents three significant applications in the field of opinion and pattern mining from social media data: (i) an automatic application for discovering user mobility patterns, (ii) a novel application for estimating the political polarization of public opinion, and (iii) an application for discovering interesting social media discussion topics through a hashtag recommendation system.
+As an example of the countless works in the state-of-the-art on social media analysis, this paper presents three significant applications in the field of opinion and pattern mining from social media data: *(i)* an automatic application for discovering user mobility patterns, *(ii)* a novel application for estimating the political polarization of public opinion, and *(iii)* an application for discovering interesting social media discussion topics through a hashtag recommendation system.
 Such applications clearly highlight the abundance and wealth of useful information in many application contexts of human life that can be extracted from social media posts."
 featured: true
 publication: "*Applied Sciences, vol.12, no. 3, 2022*"
-#url_pdf: "files/papers/journals/BDCC-bots.pdf"
+#url_pdf: "files/papers/journals/xxx.pdf"
-#doi: "10.3390/bdcc6010003"
+#doi: "xxx/xxx"

 # Featured image